 "See local history and discover interesting facts not always in the history books..."

-"The Graffiti House is free to visit and is a wonderful piece of history, especially is you are a history buff.
-They also host an event around Halloween that offers the public to stay overnight with the ghosts!"
+"The Graffiti House is free to visit and is a wonderful piece of history, especially if you are a history buff.
+They also host an event around Halloween that offers the public a chance to learn about the ghosts!"